It’s a good idea to make sure that all bases are covered if you’re planning a meeting ahead of time, so that you know

 4. Collect questions and ideas from your team

 Gathering input from the team members before the meeting works well with some meeting formats.

 Brainstorming & planning

 For example, if you’re having a brainstorming session or a planning meeting, start collecting your team members’ ideas beforehand.
 Attach a link to Slido to the meeting agenda or to the meeting invite and ask your colleagues to type their ideas into the app.

-This gives your colleagues a safe space for submitting their ideas and levels the playing field – everyone can contribute equally, even the ones that fear speaking up in the meeting.
+This gives your colleagues a safe space for submitting their ideas and levels the playing field – everyone can contribute equally, even the ones who fear speaking up in the meeting.
 They can even do so anonymously if they wish.

 Plus, it’s more efficient than brainstorming during the meeting.
 It allows you to review all the submissions before the meeting and then spend the meeting time discussing and prioritizing.